-More information about the different events happening around the city is below, and visit the official Surrey Pride website for more events happening around throughout the month such as bowling, youth dances, concerts, Drag Queen bingo and much more.
-And watch for the lights at Civic Plaza to display the colours of the pride flag from June 19 to 29, 2022.
+More information about the different events happening around the city is below, and visit the official Surrey Pride website for events happening around throughout the month such as bowling, youth dances, concerts, Drag Queen bingo and much more.
+And watch for the lights at Civic Plaza to display the colours of the pride flag from June 18 to 27, 2023.

 Show and Tell Pride Exhibit at Museum of Surrey

 Hosted by the museum, this display showcases items from members of the LGBTQQIA2S+ community with descriptions of how those objects shaped or reflected a key moment in their lives.
 With these artefacts and photos lent to the museum until September 3, those who visit this exhibit will gather a sense of what it means to be a part of the rainbow community and what experiences led those in it to discover that they belong.
 This is a free exhibit with the Museum of Surrey operating hours from 8:30 am-4:30 pm, Monday to Friday.
 For more information, feel free to visit the museum’s website.

 June 6 | Royal Oak Restaurant (15336 Fraser Highway)

 In partnership with Surrey Pride, the Pivot Theatre is excited to host its second annual all-ages drag show!
 The best in local drag entertainment will be there, hosted by Aria Treble and performances by 6 different queens (including Weebee, the winner of the newest season of Call Me Mother!).
 The event is located at the Royal Oak Restaurant on Fraser Highway and tickets are priced at $45, the 2-hour show will begin at 6:00 pm and those who show up earlier can enjoy happy hour from 4:00 -5:00 pm!.
 Come out and cheer on our local drag queens!
 Tickets can be bought here.

 June 10 | Surrey City Hall